Contributing

 Heading hierarchy

-• H1 (#): Used for the main title of the page (matching the frontmatter title) and for main sections
+• H1 (#): Used for the main title of the page (matching the frontmatter title), each page should have only one H1 heading

 • H2 (##): Used for subsections within the main sections